Deveodk/core-component/README.md

 * Composer
 * PHP 7.1 / 7.2
-* Core by deveo
+* Core by Deveo

 ## Installation

+Installation via Composer:

 ```bash
 composer require deveodk/core-components
 ```

 ## Disclaimer

-Core components is a opinionated approach to designing API´s.
-Every component is specifically designed for Core and therefore is not compatible with other frameworks.
-Not even standard Laravel.
+Core components is an opinionated approach to designing modern Application Programming Interfaces (APIs).
+Every component is specifically designed to be used with Core by Deveo and is therefore not compatible with other frameworks such as standard Laravel.

 ## What it does

-Core component divides the Laravel class based directory structure into a domain based one.
-What this essentially allows us to have what we call a bundle with an contained logic.
+Core Component divides the Laravel class-based directory structure into a domain based one.
+This essentially allows us to have what we call a bundle with a contained logic.

-Example of this structure:
+**Example of this structure:**

 <pre>
 •
 ├── api
 │   ├── User